 Suitable candidates often include patients who have:

 A comprehensive assessment by a bariatric specialist is essential.
-This evaluation usually includes medical history review, nutritional assessment, imaging, and discussion of lifestyle factors.
+This evaluation usually includes a review of medical history, a nutritional assessment, imaging, and a discussion of lifestyle factors.
 Revisional bariatric surgery is only recommended when the benefits outweigh the risks.

 For patients who have previously undergone sleeve procedures, revision may focus on managing severe reflux or enhancing weight-loss results.
 In some cases, individuals who initially underwent gastric sleeve surgery in Melbourne may benefit from conversion to another procedure to achieve better long-term outcomes.